 The employee’s consent will not be necessary as long as the data filed is necessary for the fulfilment of an employment contract.
 However, the employee may oppose the treatment of certain personal data in the event of a reason based on a particular personal issue.

 The employee has the right to know about all his or her personal data that the company collects.
-Therefore, the Personal Data Protection Law foresees that the employee can require the company to provide all the personal data filed regarding him or herself.
+Therefore, the Personal Data Protection Law foresees that the employee can require the company to provide all the personal data filed that pertains to him or her.
 This access right cannot be limited in any way by the company.

 The company must adopt all the adequate and necessary measures in order to guarantee the safety of the personal data.

-According to the Spanish legislation there are three different safety levels depending on the data filed, with different safety procedures: basic level, medium level and high level, the three levels linked to the level of protection needed for the personal data filed.
+According to the Spanish legislation there are three different safety levels depending on the personal data filed, with different safety procedures: basic level; medium level; and high level.

 ii Cross-border data transfers